Euroferry Olympia: 2022 fire

-On February 18, 2022, at around 4:30 a.m. local time (UTC+2), a fire broke out on the ship in international waters near Diapontia Islands, northwest of Corfu while en route from Igoumenitsa in north-west Greece to Brindisi in south-east Italy.
+On 18 February 2022, at around 4:30 a.m. local time (UTC+2), a fire broke out on the ship in international waters near Diapontia Islands, northwest of Corfu while en route from Igoumenitsa in north-west Greece to Brindisi in south-east Italy.
 The captain instigated an effective evacuation of the ship.

 According to authorities, there were at least 292 people on board: 239 registered passengers and two refugees who were not officially checked in, as well as 51 crew members.
 Grimaldi confirmed that there were 153 vehicles on board.
 The fire broke out in the parking deck, probably in a truck.
 Euroferry Olympia was brought closer to the north Corfu coast to offer better protection from the wind.

 The ship was later towed to Astakos to complete the fire-fighting and by 23 March the bodies of the eleven missing passengers had been recovered.

 The Greek union of lorry drivers (SEOFAE) accused Grimaldi of overloading the ship; the company denied this, stating that passenger numbers were at only 42 per cent of capacity, all 159 lorry drivers had cabins, and overbooking of freight vehicles was prevented.
 Grimaldi said that it complied with international rules forbidding passengers entering the garage decks while the ship is moving, though an Italian truck driver told RAI that he and many other truck drivers had previously camped in the car deck on the Euroferry Olympia.

-The Greek and Italian agencies - Hellenic Bureau for Marine Casualties Investigation (HBMCI) and Direzione Generale Investigation Ferroviarie e Maritime (DIGIFEMA) - commenced a joint accident investigation.
+The Greek and Italian agencies—Hellenic Bureau for Marine Casualties Investigation (HBMCI) and Direzione Generale Investigation Ferroviarie e Maritime (DIGIFEMA)—commenced a joint accident investigation.
 At the same time the captain and the two 1st mates were briefly detained to allow statements to be taken.

+2023 scrapping

+In September 2023 the vessel was sold for demolition to Turkey, arriving from Astakos in tow at Aliağa on 28 September 2023.